 I began to wonder why this is even a question.
 Do the great minds at our highest of higher education institutions not know that there are co-educational fraternities and sororities?
 Do they know that not all of us are “social” organizations?
 Do they know that the other fraternities and sororities have very similar problems to our own?

 The Inter-Fraternity Council at most schools is composed of mens organizations, the majority of which were founded for white men.
-The Panhellenic Council (puppet states to the National Panhellenic Council) is composed entirely of previously all-white women’s fraternities and sororities.
+The Panhellenic Council is composed entirely of historically white women’s fraternities and sororities.

 The National Pan-Hellenic Council (NPHC) is composed of 9 historically black fraternities and sororities.
-Schools will have one or more councils designated to “cultural” fraternities and sororities, depending on how many are present.
+Schools will have one or more councils designated to “cultural” fraternities and sororities, depending on the number and variety of culturally-based fraternities and sororities.

-In many cases, these non-historically-white, men’s organizations are folded into the IFC if there are not enough to form an effective NPHC council or Multicultural Greek Council (MGC).
-Which brings us to an important point.
+In many cases, these non-white, men’s organizations are folded into the IFC if there are not enough to form an effective NPHC council or Multicultural Greek Council (MGC).
+Which brings us to an important consideration:

 I can imagine that many an individual would feel offended if I suggested the dissolution of any one of these councils, but I have to wonder if our continued segregation of ourselves is helping in any way.